DataDog/stratus-red-team/docs/user-guide/examples.md

 Now, say we want to replay (i.e., detonate again) an attack technique a few times, for testing and to iterate building our threat detection rules on the side:

 ```
-stratus detonate aws.persistence.backdoor-iam-user
+stratus detonate aws.persistence.iam-backdoor-user
 ```

 You will notice that the second call raises an error:

 ```
-aws.persistence.backdoor-iam-user has already been detonated and is not idempotent.
+aws.persistence.iam-backdoor-user has already been detonated and is not idempotent.
 Revert it with 'stratus revert' before detonating it again, or use --force
 ```